• About

 She Might Be Loved Disabled, Plus Size Fashion & Beauty, Georgina Grogan.

 Do you have a PIP phone assessment coming up?
-Whether it’s your first time or a renewal, I want to share what really happens, from strange questions to practical tips, based on my own experiences over the years.
+Whether it is your first time or a renewal, I want to share what really happens.
+From the strange questions to practical tips, this guide is based on my own experiences and the feedback of thousands of readers.

-If you’d like to know more about my health and disability background, you can read about my bile acid malabsorption journey here and my chronic illness story here, or find me on Instagram if you want to chat – @GeorginaGrogan_
+If you would like to know more about my health and disability background, you can read about my bile acid malabsorption journey here and my chronic illness story here, or find me on Instagram if you want to chat: @GeorginaGrogan_

 What Is a PIP Phone Assessment?

-For information on PIP please see: Citizen’s Advice – Personal Independent Payment
+For official information, please see: Citizens Advice – Personal Independence Payment.

 How To Request a Phone Assessment Instead of In-Person

-When DWP contacts you to arrange your assessment, let them know you’d prefer a phone appointment.
-You may need to explain why it’s better for you, but they are generally open to it.
-For my last renewal, I simply said that getting to a different city at 8am would be difficult and they offered me a phone assessment.
+When the DWP (or providers like Capita/IAS) contacts you, let them know if you prefer a phone appointment.
+You may need to explain why it is more accessible.
+For my last renewal, I explained that travelling to a different city for an 8 am slot was physically impossible, and they switched it immediately.

 You can also: